creativeriser/development_boot/README.md

-# Full-Stack Web Development & AI Engineering Bootcamp
+# Full-Stack Development & AI Integration

 Welcome to my comprehensive 6-week Full-Stack MERN Stack and AI Integration blueprint.
 This repository acts as a live ledger of my day-by-day progression from basic engineering architectures to enterprise-ready system workflows, containerization, and advanced generative AI implementation.